 - Offer the opportunity to save that content forever.
 You can decide whether you want to offer premium or free access.

 - Don’t forget to analyze your results.
 After all the work of organizing and getting the event up and running, you should spend some time looking at how it went.
 Review the metrics with the tools you have used to understand the scope of your event.
-If you created a microsite with Genially, you can monitor all the information in your Google Analytics dashboard.
+If you created a microsite with Genially, you can monitor all the information thanks to the statistics module.

 How to manage your virtual event on social media for an amazing result